smohiudd/smohiudd.github.io/_posts/2019-06-21-mapping-curb-rules.markdown

 It makes sense why some see the curb as an opportunity.
 And so, companies like [Coord](https://www.coord.co/), a spin-off of [Sidewalk Labs](https://www.sidewalklabs.com/), have been developing tools to help cites map curb rules in detail, releasing the data as part of the curb API – of course at a price.
 Other endeavors like [SharedStreets](https://sharedstreets.io/), a project of the non-profit Open Transport Partnership are taking a more open data/open-source approach.
 Their recent flurry of open source releases have paved the way for cities to use their own existing regulation or curb inventory data with SharedStreets [linear referencing tools](https://github.com/sharedstreets/sharedstreets-js) and [curb rule specification](https://github.com/sharedstreets/CurbLR), creating curb data which can then be shared and consumed by third parties.

-To understand the potential opportunity in mapping curb rules I wanted to see how the data was used in my own city.
-In this post, I explore the process of **collecting on street parking data, cleaning the data, creating a curb rules API, and finally a visualization**.
-This was mostly an exercise in understanding the potential pipeline in processing curb data while using a standard curb rule spec.
+To understand the potential opportunity in mapping curb rules I wanted to see how curb data in my own city could be used.
+In this post, I explore the process of **collecting on-street parking data, cleaning the data, creating a curb rules API, and finally a visualization**.

 #### Finding the data